I Built a Multi-Agent SaaS Builder: Here's the Full Architecture

 Further Reading

-- Building a Semi-Autonomous Bug Bounty System with Claude Code How I built a multi-agent bug bounty hunting system with evidence-gated progression, RAG-enhanced learning, and safety mechanisms that keeps humans in the loop.
+- I Built a Semi-Autonomous Bug Bounty System: Here's the Full Architecture How I built a multi-agent bug bounty hunting system with evidence-gated progression, RAG-enhanced learning, and safety mechanisms that keeps humans in the loop.

-- I Built an AI-Powered Bug Bounty Automation System Why I chose multi-agent architecture over monolithic scanners, and how evidence-gated progression keeps findings honest.
+- I Built an AI-Powered Bug Bounty System: Here's Everything That Happened Why I chose multi-agent architecture over monolithic scanners, and how evidence-gated progression keeps findings honest.
 Part 1 of 5.